smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #49 - Sumo Wrestlers

 A group of Sumo wrestlers are forming a line to board an elevator.
 Unfortunately, the elevator can only hold 2,000 pounds, and not all Sumo wrestlers can board.
-Which Sumo wrestler would be the last to enter given the following queue order?
+Which Sumo wrestler would be the last to enter, given the following queue order?

 | Line Order |  Name  | Weight |
 |------------|--------|--------|